2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: OL, C, LB

-Washington’s biggest need was offensive line and they got a great one.
-Since Washington traded for Laremy Tunsil in the offseason, the thought is Conerly Jr. plays guard.
+Washington’s biggest need was the offensive line, and they got a great one.
+Since Washington traded for Laremy Tunsil in the offseason, the thought is that Conerly Jr. could play guard or right tackle.
+At Oregon, Conerly allowed only one sack over 511 pass-blocking snaps and anchored an offensive line that only allowed five sacks last season.

 Fantasy impact?
-Jayden Daniels can stay upright and the running holes will open for both Brian Robinson Jr. and Austin Ekeler.
+Jayden Daniels can stay upright, and the rushing lanes will open for both Brian Robinson Jr. and Austin Ekeler.
 If the intrigue for fantasy managers wasn’t already there, it makes these guys more desirable this year.

 Pick 30, Buffalo Bills – CB Maxwell Hairston